 Fortunately, there are a number of national or regional restaurant chains that have pet-friendly policies.
 You’ll always want to call ahead and verify that your pet will be welcome before heading out the door, but most of the restaurants listed below will be delighted to meet your furry friend!

-What Does “Dog-Friendly” Mean?
+What Does “Dog-Friendly” Mean For Restaurants?

 Dog-friendly isn’t an official restaurant-industry term, so it means different things to different restaurants.